AroshAkalanka/react-modal-stack-navigator/README.md

 See the `react-modal-stack-navigator` in action by checking out our [examples directory](https://github.com/AroshAkalanka/react-modal-stack-navigator/tree/main/example).
 Run the example locally to see the component's functionality. 🚀

+##
+*The API design draws inspiration from React Native's React Navigation library*, offering a familiar and intuitive experience for developers familiar with mobile app navigation patterns.

 ## License

 MIT © [AroshAkalanka](https://github.com/AroshAkalanka)